Diullei/SimpleMigration/README.md

 * Use 'sm ?' command to help;
 * Use 'sm' command to migrate its database to the latest version if it is outdated.
 * Use 'sm version NUMBER' command, where NUMBER is the target version number.
+* Use 'sm reset' command, to revert database to initial state.

 OBS: this is a BETA program.